cloudwicklabs/cloudwick-notebook-utils/README.md

 ### Manual Set up

-Open a Jupiter notebook terminal, and run the following commands.
+Open a Jupyter notebook terminal, and run the following commands.
 The setup takes typically under 10 minutes.
 Choose if you want to use automatically the latest release or a specific one.

 ```sh
 # use the latest